infracost/docs/docs/infracost_cloud/guardrails.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Guardrails help you control costs by monitoring pull requests and triggering actions when your defined thresholds are exceeded.
-Once you define a cost or percentage based threshold for the relevant repos, projects, and branches, you can specify actions including email or Slack notifications, or even commenting on or blocking pull requests.
+Guardrails can help you control costs by monitoring pull requests (PRs) and triggering actions when your defined thresholds are exceeded.
+Once you define a cost or percentage-based threshold for the relevant repositories, projects, and branches, you can set up email, Slack, or Microsoft Teams notifications.
+You can also customize the PR comment (e.g. "This change exceeds the budget, please discuss with your team lead") or even block the PR until it has been reviewed.

 <img src={useBaseUrl("img/infracost-cloud/guardrails/cost-saving.png")} alt="Cost savings from guardrails" />